 Materials: To ensure the longevity of the albums themselves our policy is to use only the best time-honoured materials and hand binding processes, and our sustainability policies reflect that mindset.
 In general we maintain “narrow and deep” relationships with suppliers, with a strong focus on quality, dependability and sustainability.
 For example we selected our micro leathers not only for their beauty and durability but also for the environmentally responsible policies of their manufacturer, with no heavy metals, formaldehydes etc used in their production.
 Our leathers too are sourced from fine European suppliers, not just because they offer beautiful hides and continuity of supply, but because they care deeply about animal welfare and the environment.

 Handmade: Because our products are handmade, our bindery consumes little energy compared with intensive machinery-based operations, and offers rewarding jobs to our skilled team.
 That team is our pride and joy.
 Many of us have worked together for decades.
 We're very proud to deliver a world class product.
 Proud too that we're a team not because we work together but because we trust, respect and care for each other.

-To reduce both our costs and environmental impact we closely monitor all production inputs, and recycle all recyclable waste, such as the silver from our Lab, and paper and card from the Bindery.
+Recycling: To reduce both our costs and environmental impact we closely monitor all production inputs, and recycle all recyclable waste, such as the silver from our Lab, and paper and card from the Bindery.
 (Local schools and kindergartens love our offcuts!)

-Finally, we are proudly based in New Zealand, where most energy comes from renewable resources, our workplace and environmental practices are carefully regulated and our clean, green image is a source of national pride, and where our parliament has almost unanimously committed to zero carbon emmissions by 2050.
+Proudly New Zealand: Finally, we're proud to come from a country where most energy comes from renewable resources, workplace and environmental practices are carefully regulated, our clean, green image is a source of national pride, and where our parliament has almost unanimously committed to zero carbon emmissions by 2050.